lkeab/gsnet/README.md

 ![Image of GSNet shape reconstruction](https://github.com/lkeab/gsnet/blob/master/images/shape_reconstruction.png)

-**How to use our car mesh models?** Please refer to the [roi_heads.py](https://github.com/lkeab/gsnet/blob/master/reference_code/roi_heads.py), which contains the core inference code for ROI head of GSNet.
+**How to use our car mesh models?** Please refer to the class StandardROIHeads in [roi_heads.py](https://github.com/lkeab/gsnet/blob/master/reference_code/roi_heads.py), which contains the core inference code for ROI head of GSNet.
 It relies on the [SoftRas](https://github.com/ShichenLiu/SoftRas) to load and manipulate the car meshes.

 ## Installation
 We build GSNet based on the [Detectron2](https://github.com/facebookresearch/detectron2/) developed by FAIR.
 Please first follow its [readme file](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).
 We recommend the Pre-Built Detectron2 (Linux only) version with pytorch 1.5 by the following command: